slowernews/wisdom-tldr/README.md

 Take care of your body.
 It’s the most important thing you’ll get for free.

 > *'There are links between mental health and physical health.
 Physical stress avoids need for control.'*

+> *'I've decided to be happy because it is good to my health.'*

 > *'Balance on body training = flexibility (yoga or animal movements) + strength (weights)*